MultiCraft/repixture/DEV_GROUPS.md

 ## Damage groups

+This is the list of damage groups.

-* `fleshy`: The damage group used for everything that takes damage
+* `fleshy`: This is the damage group used for everything that takes damage.